gpolonus/recipes/cranberry-weird-stuff.md

 - 1/2 cup sugar (adjust based on your preference for sweetness)
 - Zest of one orange

+Doubling the above and then subbing in lemon juice for 1/8 cup of OJ works great.

 Instructions:
-1. In a saucepan over medium heat, combine cranberries, orange juice, sugar, and orange zest.
+1. In a saucepan over medium-low heat, combine cranberries, orange juice, sugar, and orange zest.
+   - medium heat makes it stick and then the berries pop aggressively.
+Medium-low still takes like 10-15 minutes
-2. Cook, stirring occasionally, until the cranberries burst and the mixture thickens, about 10-15 minutes.
+3. Cook, stirring occasionally, until the cranberries burst and the mixture thickens, about 10-15 minutes.
-3. Allow to cool slightly, then pour over the cream cheese layer.
+4. Allow to cool slightly, then pour over the cream cheese layer.
-4. Refrigerate the dessert for at least 4 hours, or overnight, until set.
+5. Refrigerate the dessert for at least 4 hours, or overnight, until set.

 Feel free to adjust the amounts of the ingredients based on your taste preferences and the size of your dish.
 This dessert combines a delightful mix of textures and flavors, from the crunchy, sweet base to the creamy middle and the tangy, fruity top.
 Enjoy your creation!